princemiller05/Wound-Monitoring/README.md

-# DFU Pipeline — AI-Assisted Remote Wound Monitoring
+# AI-Assisted Remote Wound Monitoring System for Telehealth Applications

 An end-to-end pipeline for analyzing **Diabetic Foot Ulcers (DFUs)** from a single photograph.
 It tells you how big the wound is, what kind of tissue it's made of, and whether it's likely to heal.